mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 ```

--> React just gives you tools (like useState, onClick, JSX, etc.)
+-> React just gives you tools (like useState, onClick, JSX, etc.)1
 -> You manage the structure, routing, state management, etc.
 -> You are in charge — React helps, but doesn't force rules.